Utah Administrative Code

 (A) Activities requiring a COR:

-(1) A COR, issued by the Department, is required before a person may engage in the following activities within Utah:
+(1) A COR, issued by the Department, is required before a person may engage in any of the following activities within Utah:

 (a) Operate an aquaculture facility.